haiwera-silk-cd/magento-devdocs/guides/v2.0/get-started/authentication/gs-authentication-oauth.md

 Magento OAuth authentication is based on [OAuth 1.0a](https://tools.ietf.org/html/rfc5849), an open standard for secure {% glossarytooltip 786086f2-622b-4007-97fe-2c19e5283035 %}API{% endglossarytooltip %} authentication.
 OAuth is a token-passing mechanism that allows a system to control which external applications have access to internal data without revealing or storing any user IDs or passwords.

-In Magento, a third-party {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} that uses OAuth for authentication is called an [_integration_]( {{ page.baseurl }}/get-started/create-integration.html ).
+In Magento, a third-party {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} that uses OAuth for authentication is called an [_integration_]( {{ page.baseurl }}/get-started/create-integration.html ).
 An integration defines which resources the extension can access.
 The extension can be granted access to all resources or a customized subset of resources.

 As the process of registering the integration proceeds, Magento creates the tokens that the extension needs for authentication.
 It first creates a request token.
 This token is short-lived and must be exchanged for access token.
 Access tokens are long-lived and will not expire unless the merchant revokes access to the extension.